MIPS 2020 Action Plan

 - Do you provide more than 200 covered professional services to Medicare Part B beneficiaries?

-If you answered yes to all of the questions, and you are one of the eligible clinicians, you may be subject to MIPS.
+If you answered yes to all of the questions, and you are one of the clinician types listed here, you may be subject to MIPS.
 Some eligible clinicians could be eligible for an exemption.
+Find out more here.
 Clinicians now have the option to submit their MIPS data if they meet one or two, but not all three of the low-volume criteria listed above with the Opt-in option.
 Clinicians who do not meet any of the low-volume criteria can now volunteer their MIPS data.

 Now that you have confirmed your eligibility for the MIPS 2020 reporting year, it is time to start learning the requirements.